JimmyLefevre/10xLumpyMove/README.md

     }
   }
   ```
-Importantly, it will skip over multiple blank lines.
+Importantly, it will skip over multiple blank lines in a row.